 This is one of the main reasons that professional tarot readers usually have a number of decks on hand before they begin a tarot reading.

 The best reading I’ve ever received was with a reader who used two sets of cards at the same time.
-She used the traditional Rider-Waite first and then placed Dame Darcy Alice in Wonderland cards over each one as ‘confirmations.’
+She used the traditional Rider-Waite first and then placed the Modern Way Tarot cards (which is a modern Rider-Waite take created for this century) over each one as ‘confirmations.’
 This offered a very unique and memorable meaning to the reading.